Understanding Transformer

 2. Multi-Head from one batch

-but they don’t explicitly tell there are nbatches batches processed parallely for each batch.
+but they don’t explicitly tell there are nbatches batches processed parallel for each batch.

 The reality is, $N$ sentences are put into batch and passed as input.
 But this doesn’t change or introduce anything new to the original architecture we know.
 Still it’s worth noting that nbatches mean the number of sentences being processed per batch.
 It will appear in the code several times.